ahockersten/Timed-Vibration/README.md

   "Competition mode"
 - Make the UI prettier
 - The "tap me" button should be a pretty icon instead of a button
+- Research whether the call to setRetainInstance(true) in MainFragment still makes sense

 Author info
 ===========